CDM Based Virtual FMCW MIMO Radar Imaging at 79GHz: Introduction

+Multiple Input Multiple Output (MIMO) Frequency Modulated Continuous Wave (FMCW) radars operating at $\rm 79 \;GHz$ are compact, light, and cost effective devices with low peak-to-average power ratio.
+They have applications in different areas such as automotive industry and Unmanned Arial Vehicle (UAV) based radar imaging.
+In order to keep the structure small and simple, these radars come with a small number of transmitters and receivers.
+The number of elements can be virtually increased using techniques such as Time Division Multiplexing (TDM), Frequency Division Multiplexing (FDM), or Code Division Multiplexing (CDM), and as a result, higher angular resolution can be achieved.
+Both the TDM and the FDM-based virtual FMCW MIMO radar imaging systems have been reported in the literature \cite{Shahrokh, 24GHzTDM, 77GHzTDM, TDMHindawi,TDMcalibration,TDMmotioncompensation,FDMMIMO}.
+However, to the best of our knowledge, the CDM-based virtual FMCW MIMO radar has not received any attention

+Compared to the FDM-based virtual FMCW MIMO radar, the TDM-based virtual FMCW MIMO radar has simpler structure and higher resolution in the range direction.
+However, since in the TDM-based virtual FMCW MIMO radar transmitters transmit at different time slots, therefore, the signal to noise ratio (SNR) is lower compared to the FDM-based virtual FMCW MIMO radar in which all the transmitters transmit simultaneously.

+The lower resolution for the FDM-based virtual FMCW MIMO radar comes from the fact that in the FDM-based virtual FMCW MIMO radar the entire bandwidth is divided into several pieces to create the orthogonal beams in space.
+As a result, each transmitter uses only a portion of the entire bandwidth and the range resolution decreases.

+The CDM-based virtual FMCW MIMO radar, similar to the TDM-based virtual FMCW MIMO radar, has a simple structure and since each transmitter utilizes the full bandwidth of the system, hence, the maximum range resolution can be achieved.
+Yet, since all the transmitters operate simultaneously, therefore, the SNR will be higher than that of the TDM-based virtual FMCW MIMO radars.

+Another great advantage of the CDM-based virtual FMCW MIMO radar stems from the fact that by using orthogonal codes for different radars operating in the same neighborhood, the interference among different users can be avoided.
+Interference avoidance plays an important role in areas such as automotive applications.

-In this paper we address the CDM based virtual FMCW MIMO radar imaging.
-We present the full formulation of the imaging procedure based on the Multiple Signal Classification (MUSIC) algorithm \cite{Music, Music_stoica}.
-We also propose a simple method for system calibration at the baseband level.
-We then use experimental data gathered from a 79GHz FMCW MIMO radar which operates based on CDM method to show the result of the processing.
-In order to create orthogonal signals based on CDM method we use Walsh codes \cite{Walsh}.
+In this paper, we address the CDM-based virtual FMCW MIMO radar imaging.
+We present the full formulation of the imaging procedure based on the Multiple Signal Classification (MUSIC) algorithm \cite{Music, Music_stoica, stoica}.

+We also propose a simple method for the system calibration at the baseband level.
+We then use experimental data, gathered from a $\rm 79 \; GHz$ FMCW MIMO radar which operates based on the CDM method, and present the result.
+In order to create orthogonal signals based on the CDM method, we use Walsh codes \cite{Walsh}.

 The paper is organized as follows.
-In Section \ref{system model} we present the problem formulation.
+In Section \ref{system model}, we present the problem formulation.
 We address the system calibration at the baseband level in Section \ref{calibration}.
-We will then apply MUSIC technique for image reconstruction in Section \ref{image reconstruction}.
-Finally, We have dedicated Section \ref{result} to the results of applying the algorithm presented in Section \ref{image reconstruction} to the experimental data gathered from a 79GHz CDM based virtual FMCW MIMO radar.
+We will then apply the MUSIC technique for image reconstruction in Section \ref{image reconstruction}.
+Finally, we have dedicated Section \ref{result} to the results of applying the algorithm presented in Section \ref{image reconstruction} to the experimental data gathered from a $\rm 79 \; GHz$ CDM-based virtual FMCW MIMO radar followed by the concluding remarks.